 What is the frequency response range?

-The frequency response range of a speaker is an indicator of its ability to faithfully reproduce a wide variety of frequencies.
+The frequency response range of a monitor is an indicator of its ability to faithfully reproduce a wide variety of frequencies.
 The frequency range that the human ear can detect is 20 Hz to 20 kHz.
 As the number decreases, the pitch does as well.
 The typical frequency range for human hearing is 45–20,000 Hz.

 Conclusion

-The Fact is that there is no best speaker.
+The fact is that there is no best speaker.
 Everyone will have different needs and situations.
 And there are many factors to consider when shopping for a studio monitor.
 But hopefully, now you are armed with a little more knowledge to make the best decision when buying studio monitors.
 And the monitors I purchased when I had some extra cash?
 The Yamaha HS7i was the one for me.

 Key takeaways